cits3007/cits3007.github.io/assets/labs/lab09-solutions.md

 Documentation blocks should *always* be included for any function so that other programmers know how to *use* that function, and can be as extensive as needed.

+For instance, let's suppose
-If you are using a C library -- say, the FLAC library, which allows you to encode, decode and manipulate audio files in the FLAC format -- then your primary way of knowing what the functions in that library do is by referring to the [API documentation][flac-api].
+you are using a C library -- the [FLAC library][flac], say, which allows you to encode, decode and manipulate audio files in the [FLAC format][flac-format] -- then your primary way of knowing what the functions in that library do is by referring to the [API documentation][flac-api].
 Not only do you not need to know what any inline comments say, but for commercial software libraries, you might not have any access